 This is what I've learned so far:

-- I've stopped hoping every morning to get The Call #2 from Maggie (the first one being the agent offer), which is good because it doesn't hurt anymore the way it did the first three months when I didn't get any offers.
+I've stopped hoping every morning to get The Call, which is good because it doesn't hurt anymore the way it did the first three months when I didn't get any offers.
 On the flip side, this psychological response feels tragic somehow, like I've learned to cope with this romantically counterfactual alternative life by simply expecting nothing and hoping for less.
 That can't be healthy, right?

 I've never been more ready for my writing career to begin as I am right now, which makes the waiting even more excruciating than being under-prepared.